 "Blessed be the Lord God of Israel, For He has visited us and accomplished redemption for His people,Luke 1:68(NASB)

-This is the second such song of praise in the gospel of Luke, which is brimming with Old Testament quotations and rich with prophetic pronouncements.
-The earlier hymn of joy was sung by Mary, when she visited the heavily-pregnant Elisabeth, a few months before John was born... and Zachariah continues the theme of worship and praise as he opened his 'Benedictus', with the words, "Blessed be the Lord God of Israel, for He has visited us and redeemed His people — Blessed the God of Israel, Who has come and provided redemption for His people."
+This is the second such song of praise in the Gospel of Luke, which is brimming with Old Testament quotations and rich with prophetic pronouncements.
+The earlier hymn of joy was sung by Mary, when she visited the heavily pregnant Elisabeth a few months before John was born.
+Zachariah continues the theme of worship and praise as he opened his 'Benedictus' with the words: "Blessed be the Lord God of Israel, for He has visited us and redeemed His people.
+Blessed the God of Israel, Who has come and provided redemption for His people."

-Not only does the song of Zecharias express glory and praise to God for Who He is, but it also acknowledges that He is faithful to His covenanted people.
-He is true to His word and honourable in all His doings - "for He has visited us and redeemed His people."
+Not only does the song of Zacharias express glory and praise to God for Who He is, but it also acknowledges that He is faithful to His covenanted people.
+He is true to His Word and honourable in all His doings: "For He has visited us and redeemed His people."

-John's prophesy was written in such a way that the future redemption of His people had already been accomplished.
-The words of faith he spoke were factual words that would be realised at the cross and yet will be fully executed in future time.
+Zachariah's prophesy was written in such a way that the future redemption of His people had already been accomplished.
+The words of faith he spoke were factual words that would be realised at the Cross and yet will be fully executed in future time.

-May we be those who faith is established and anchored to the facts of Scripture.. for when faith is founded on God's unchangeable Word, we know ALL that He has promised WILL be completed - through Jesus Christ our Lord.
+May we be those whose faith is established and anchored to the facts of Scripture, for when faith is founded on God's unchangeable Word, we know ALL that He has promised WILL be completed, through Jesus Christ our Lord.

-Heavenly Father, we praise and thank You for Your word of truth and for examples of faith - like Zacharias, where Scripture is confirmed before it is brought to completion.
-We bless Your holy name for Your goodness and grace to all Your people and for the finished work of Christ on the cross, which has secured our eternal salvation and life everlasting.
-Help me to stand firmly on the facts of Scripture and trust You in every eventuality of life for His name's sake - AMEN.
+Heavenly Father, I praise and thank You for Your Word of truth.
+What an example of faith Zacharias gave, when, full of the Holy Spirit, he prophesied about the redemption of Israel through Christ, where Scripture is confirmed before it is brought to completion.
+I bless Your holy name for Your goodness and grace to all Your people.
+Thank You for the finished work of Christ on the Cross which has secured my eternal salvation and given me life everlasting.
+Help me to stand firmly on the facts of Scripture and trust You in every eventuality of life.
+In Jesus' name, AMEN.